 The safety of all children, parents and staff remains our primary concern.
 For Holiday Action we will do everything within our power to ensure the highest possible safety standards, including:

 - GROUPS - children and staff will be kept in their groups for the week and will not mix or crossover with any of the other groups during this time.
 This will ensure the safest possible environment for children and staff as they will interact only with others within their group.
-Each of the groups will operate independently of the others.
+Groups will be kept to a maximum of 15 children in accordance with the latest Government advice and will operate independently of the others groups.

 - HANDWASHING - regular handwashing and use of hand sanitiser - all staff and children will be required to wash their hands before coming on site and, whilst on site, time will be allocated across the day to allow staff and children to do similar before and after every activity